juliancesaro/speak/README.md

 Live demo here: https://lit-beyond-07329.herokuapp.com/

+## Features
 Users can:
 * Create an account
 * Log in
 * Post and like messages
 * View other user's posts and likes
 * Follow other users
-* View other user's followers and who they are folowing
-* User mentions and hashtags also supported
+* View other user's followers and who they are folowing User mentions and hashtags also supported.

 ## Scripts
 ```